Pansy versus Viola… what’s the difference anyway?

 Pansies are the most commonly planted fall and winter annual in our area and for very good reason!
 Pansies bloom from fall into next spring, all the way through time to plant warm season annuals.
 They offer a large variety of color choices and many have huge blooms!
 Deadheading will help promote further blooming but isn’t completely necessary.
 You will need to feed them though; we suggest using Ferti-Lome Premium Bedding Plant Food at planting as well as Good Earth brand Jump Start to promote rooting.
 Additional feedings with water soluble BR-61 (which is like steroids for flowers!) is also recommended.
 This can be done during warm spells for best utilization by the plants.
 For more information on planting, including soil prep, visit this blog post.

 Pansies typically have large blooms, which are very showy!
-However, sometimes the large blooms get weighed down with rain and winter weather and depending on how long they are wet, they don’t stand back up.
-Violas on the other hand have much smaller blooms, which allows the water to go around the bloom, and the flowers stay upright.
+However, sometimes the large blooms get weighed down with rain and winter weather.
+Depending on how long they are wet, they don’t always stand back up.
+Violas on the other hand have much smaller blooms that don’t get weighed down during rain, the result being flowers that stay upright.
 Violas are also known for more heat and cold tolerance, which can mean a better spring display.
 Although there are less color options in violas, there are some stunning ones out there.
 Here are some viola examples:

 One more great option to mention is Panola!
 Panolas have the best of both worlds, durability of the viola and the larger bloom size of a pansy.
 Plus there are more color options available in panola than there are with violas.
 Here is a new one for us this year: